What is home education

-In Victoria, home education is a recognised alternative to attending school.
-It means that a parent or both parents assume the overall responsibility for their child’s educational program.
+In Victoria, home education or home schooling means that a parent or both parents assume the overall responsibility for their child’s educational program.

 You can register your child for home education if:

-- your child is aged 6–17 years, or if they turn six in the year home education will commence
+- your child is aged 6–17 years, or if they turn 6 in the year home education will commence

 - your residential address is in Victoria.